Sanjeevani (singer)

 Sanjeevani Bhelande is an Indian singer.
 She is known for her songs from movie Kareeb, Nikamma kiya, her English book and album Meera and me and has given over 2000 live concerts.

 Personal life

 Sanjeevani’s is a family of Professors.

 She is herself a very good teacher.

 She holds a degree in music (Sangeet Visharad), is trained in Odissi and Kathak classical-dance forms.
-She holds a Masters in Commerce and a Diploma in Mass Communication.
+She holds a master's in commerce and a Diploma in Mass Communication.